Partial-Transformations/cake-metrics/PROJECT DETAILS.md

 We would approach this by not ingesting large data sets each time, but instead reviewing data set scheme and testing smaller chunks of data sets to determine viabiliy and furth reduce the overall cost.

-Aside from using OpenAI credits for the API usecases describe above.
-We will also need funding to spin up infrastructure that mimics a traditional defenders "Environment", and demonstrate how this toolset can be used in practice by provide examples and documentation that would support licensing or public release.
+Aside from using OpenAI credits for the usecases describe above, we will also need funding to spin up infrastructure that mimics a traditional defenders "Environment".
+This will help us validate the approach and demonstrate how this toolset can be used in practice by provide examples and documentation that would support licensing or public release.

-Therefore we estimate that we would need roughly $25,000 to cover the costs of processing up to 5 large data sets and the infrastructure to test the hypothesis.
+Therefore we estimate that we would need roughly $25,000 to cover the costs of processing up to 5 large data sets and the infrastructure to validate our hypothesis.

 ## Please provide a roadmap for the project on a one year time horizon*